History of Iowa State Cyclones football: Earle Bruce era (1973–1978)

 In order to continue the success experienced under Johnny Majors Iowa State hired Earle Bruce out of Tampa.
 With new found excitement around ISU football, the university broke ground on a new $7.6 million stadium that would eventually become Jack Trice Stadium.
 Despite future Minnesota Vikings star linebacker Matt Blair being a first team All-American, the Cyclones struggled to a 4–7 finish in Bruce's inaugural 1973 season.
 Over the next two seasons the cyclones experienced moderate success but both seasons ended again with 4–7 records.
-However, Earle Bruce's fourth team blossoms as one of the best teams in school history.
+However, Earle Bruce's fourth team blossomed as one of the best teams in school history.
 En route to their 8–3 final record the Cyclones scored wins against #7 Missouri and #9 Nebraska.
 Iowa State was ultimately snubbed by the bowls but finished the 1976 season ranked #19 in the AP Poll.
 Bruce was selected as Big Eight coach of the year.